Manon-Fouquet/udacity-travel-planner/README.md

     - the following scripts are available
         * "dev": build the development environement and open the browser
-        * "test": run the test suite
-        * "start": run the server in production mode on port 8085
         * "build": build the production environement
+        * "start": run the server in production mode on port 8089
         * "build-and-start": combine both scipts above
+        * "test": run the test suite